Bodacious (bull): Early life

 Bodacious, born in 1988 on the Merrick Ranch in the Arbuckle Mountains of Oklahoma, was a Charolais/Brahman crossbred known as a Charbray.
 Bodacious was born a unique yellow color, which was the only thing that distinguished him from the rest of the herd, most of whom were gray-blues and creams.
 Bill McCann, co-owner of Geary Livestock Auction, near Okeene, Oklahoma, regularly bought cattle from the Merrick Ranch and resold them at auction.
 In one of the loads he bought, he remembered a yellow calf.

-In the winter of 1991, when a rancher named Jess Kephart came by McCann's auction yard in Canton, Oklahoma, looking for herd and bucking bulls, the yellow calf that McCann had culled appealed to him.
+In the winter of 1991, when a rancher named Jess Kephart came by McCann's auction yard in Canton, Oklahoma, looking for herd and bucking bulls, the yellow calf that McCann had bought appealed to him.
 Kephart purchased the calf from McCann and took the bull home to Longdale, Oklahoma.
 He branded the then-unnamed Bodacious with "J" for his first initial.
 When the young bull was three years old, Kephart decided Bodacious wasn't what he wanted in a herd bull.
 When Phil Sumner, a rodeo stock contractor, showed up to see another bull, Kephart offered to throw in "the yellow bull".
 Sumner paid Kephard about 50 cents a pound, "the going rate for beef on the hoof".
 It worked out to $700.
 Sumner took Kephart's "J" brand and extended it to J-31: the 3 stood for the month of March, and 1 stood for 1991, the year he bought the bull.
 He also weighed young Bodacious at 1200 lb.
 Sumner never named the bull either due to not feeling sure his bucking ability would give him a good chance at a rodeo career.